javelit/docs/content/develop/concepts/architecture/app-chrome.md

 keyboard (if you aren't currently focused on an input element).
 */}

+### Get embed code
+Get an html snippet to embed your Javelit app in your own website.
+Learn more in the [embed your app](/deploy/embed-your-app) page.

 ### Settings

 With the "**Settings**" option, you can control the appearance of your app while it is running.